animeavi/twoot/README.md

 # arguments

-Assuming that the Twitter handle is @Megabot and the Mastodon account is @megabot@botsin.space
+Assuming that the Twitter handle is @SuperDuperBot and the Mastodon account is @superduperbot@botsin.space

 |Switch |Description                                       | Example            | Req |
 |-------|--------------------------------------------------|--------------------|-----|